skillpub/collaboration/docs/features.md

 #

 ### Text outputs redirection to Chat App

+As we showed in previous examples all *outputs* are redirected to Chat Apps.

+#

 ### Images/graphs redirection to Chat App
 ### Sending files from the script to Chat App as attachments
 ### Input requests redirection to Chat App